jsfuentes/Code-Cheatsheet/JS/Node/Routing.md

 # Routing

-The app will search for the first matching route in the order you define
+The app will search for the first matching route in the order you define, so define error routes last

 ```js
 // wiki.js - Wiki route module.